-Still life photography is small enough to be accomplished in a home studio and is a great way to master composition and lighting.
+Still life photography is small enough to be accomplished in a home studio and is a great way to master composition and light.
 You are in control of every single aspect of the photo, from the choice of objects to their placement and how you light them.
 Because there is no client in the photo, you can take your time and experiment to get exactly the look you want.

 Still life photography can be used to master flash concepts.
 Those same images can also make a great accompaniment to blog posts, social media feeds or as contributions to stock photography sites.